Edgar-Donk/tkinter.ttk.style/README.md

 an arrow divided into three, where we can use highlights and shadows.

 Some widgets could be livened up with a colour gradient.
 In this respect a colour gradient based on the RGB values is probably adequate, since we are only altering the colours between similar hues and not across a spectrum.
+Where we do find gradients they are mostly a simple gradient which can be copied from 08create_gradient.py, the script creates a button based on button-n.gif used by clearlooks.
+Before using the script the background should be checked to confirm we do have a gradient, as the pixels are found to be a patchwork of colours.
+First convert the gif format to RGB for ease of analysis, next each pixel of the background is averaged line by line and the RGB value printed.
+When we are satisfied that we are dealing with a gradient then apply 08create_gradient.py.
+Some buttons have more complex gradients, a simple split should cause no real problem, but a highlight is more of a problem, look at the buttons in elegance and keramik.